Chelsea face potential Covid-19 crisis as three first-team stars test positive ahead of Everton clash

 There has been no indication as yet that the Blues’ clash with Everton on Thursday is under threat, but that situation could change following the recent postponement of fixtures involving Tottenham and Manchester United.

-Having to rearrange matches is the last thing that Chelsea need at this stage, with the games coming tick and fast for Thomas Tuchel’s side across multiple competitions.
+Having to rearrange matches is the last thing that Chelsea need at this stage, with the games coming thick and fast for Thomas Tuchel’s side across multiple competitions.

 Editors' Picks